Accelerator Initiative

-The Accelerator Initiative offers a unique mentorship and career development opportunity to a small cohort of early-career women or nonbinary people working in nuclear, international security, or technology policy.
+The Accelerator Initiative offers a unique mentorship and career development opportunity to a small cohort of early-career women and those who identify as nonbinary working in nuclear, international security, or technology policy.

 At the Stanley Center for Peace and Security, we believe that diverse perspectives are necessary to develop effective policy solutions.
 This belief, along with our organization’s participation in Gender Champions in Nuclear Policy, led to the creation of the Accelerator Initiative in 2019.
-The initiative offers a career development opportunity for early-career women or nonbinary people working in nuclear weapons policy.
+The initiative offers a career development opportunity for early-career women or those who identify as nonbinary working in nuclear weapons policy.

-Participants chosen to be part of the Accelerator Initiative have the opportunity to participate in events organized by the Stanley Center as part of our nuclear policy work for one calendar year.
+Participants chosen to be part of the Accelerator Initiative have the opportunity to participate in events organized by the Stanley Center as part of our nuclear policy work for two calendar years.
 (Travel and accommodations are provided.)

-The 2023 Accelerator Initiative will focus on nuclear risk reduction.
-By participating in our policy dialogues, accelerators will hone and demonstrate their expertise, expand their networks, elevate their profiles, and deepen their interest in nuclear risk reduction issues.
+The 2024-25 Accelerator Initiative focuses on nuclear risk reduction.
+By participating in our policy dialogues, accelerators hone and demonstrate their expertise, expand their networks, elevate their profiles, and deepen their interest in nuclear risk reduction issues.

 Applicants for the Accelerator Initiative should meet the following requirements:

-In addition, applicants should consider their availability to travel in 2023 to attend events organized by the Stanley Center.
-Participants are not required to attend every event, but will be expected to attend as many as their schedule permits.
+In addition, applicants consider their availability to travel to events organized by the Stanley Center.
+Participants are not required to attend every event, but are expected to attend as many as their schedule permits.

-In addition to the above criteria, participants will be selected in order to create a diverse cohort whose members have varying educational backgrounds, sectors of previous work, and areas of substantive focus.
+In addition, participants are selected in order to create a diverse cohort whose members have varying educational backgrounds, sectors of previous work, and areas of substantive focus.
+The application process will open again in early 2025.

 The second cohort of the Accelerator Initiative was announced in early 2020.
 Due to the pandemic limiting in-person events for the last few years, we have extended the 2020 cohort’s engagement with the center through 2022.
 It’s been a pleasure to work with these women for the last few years and consistently see the valuable contributions they bring to the field.